google-research/football/README.md

      keeper.
    - academy_3_vs_1_with_keeper - Three of our players try to score from the edge of the box, one on each side, and the other at the center.
-Initially, the player at the center has the ball, and is facing the defender.
+Initially, the player at the center has the ball and is facing the defender.
      There is an opponent keeper.
    - academy_corner - Standard corner-kick situation, except that the corner taker can run with the ball from the corner.